kochx384/Election_Analysis/README.md

   - Raymon Anthony Doane received **3.1%** of the vote and **11,606** number of votes.
 - Winner of the Election:
   - Candidate Diana Degette, who received **73.8%** of the vote and **272,892** number of votes.

+## Election Audit Summary
+This script has the ability to be used for any election.
+One option to modify the script so it can better serve other elections is that it can also pull the largest county vote percentage and vote count.
+This can be useful in the situation with a long list of counties where it can be difficult to locate the county with the largest turnout.
+Another option to modify the script is to include a breakdown of the different voting methods, mail-in ballots, voting machines, paper ballots etc. We can do a similar breakdown as with the other categories, include a percentage and vote count for each method.
+This script is flexible and can be modified for any election.